news-ai/social/README.md

 3 functions:

 1. Get initial data for Instagram user and posts (new)
-2. Repeatedly keep the data up to date (sync)
+2. Repeatedly keep the data up to date (sync (posts & profiles))
-3. Get new posts as they come out (incoming)
+3. Get new posts as they come out (stream)

 Pub/Sub call: